 - Circulate blood through your body while on oxygen deprivation (heart muscle)

 All of these muscle groups working together at the same time is one of the reasons swimming is so hard.
-And that’s not even factoring in the breath control, which we’ll get to later 😉
+Not only are you using every muscle in the body, you’re also using them all at the same time.
+And you’re doing all this while holding your breath.

 4. Water is Denser Than Air

-Most of us probably don’t remember our physics classes in school.
-So you may be surprised to know that water is denser than air.
+You may be surprised to know that water is denser than air.
 About 800 times denser, to be precise.
-Here’s a little science refresher 🙂

 …There are more water molecules in one liter than there are air molecules.
 As an example: